20 Alberta Hikes That Will BLOW You Away

 Valley of Five Lakes

-The Valley of Five Lakes is a classic Jasper hike that’s probably the most popular in the park.
-And for a good reason!
+The Valley of Five Lakes is a classic Jasper hike that’s probably the most popular in the park—and for good reason!
 Hikers come to gaze at the five picturesque lakes along the trail.
-It’s a flat trail that’s well-developed, so it’s easy for all ages and abilities to enjoy the lakes and the varying colors of blue and green.
+It’s a flat, well-developed trail, so it’s easy for all ages and abilities to enjoy the lakes and their varying shades of blue and green.

 Whistler’s Summit